-Under the direction of Sacred Heart Parish, Diocese of Peoria, Sophia’s Kitchen gives those in need food for the day, support for their health needs, and spiritual guidance for their everlasting souls.
-We provide a safe, clean, uplifting environment for our patrons in need of food and fellowship.
+As a mission of the Heart of Peoria Catholic Community, Sophia’s Kitchen believes in providing nourishment to those most in need through food for the day, support for their health needs, and spiritual guidance for their everlasting souls.

 Sophia’s Kitchen is dedicated to serving the whole person with dignity.
 Our clients come to us hungry—both in body and often in spirit.
 We serve them meals filled with as much nutrition as possible to nourish their bodies.

 Priests, Sisters, deacons and lay people are available every day to tend to their spiritual needs.
 Our dining area, the Spiritual Center, is a place of peace and calmness where they can safely eat their meals and be exposed to Christ’s love.
 We also host nurses, health fairs and other community events to attend to their physical needs.
 We hope to bring them not just food, but also joy and a feeling of community and belonging.